 I’ve prioritized the details of each component of travel hacking by the amount of time it takes and the reward it generates.
 The first is pretty obvious.

 Credit card churning.
-You can generate significant rewards points using this method…
+You can generate significant travel rewards using this method…

 Credit card churning